 Pad Kra Prao - Meat seasoned with fish sauce and a little bit of palm sugar or oyster or soy sauces and served with jasmine rice and topped with crispy fried egg.

 Which are the best Indian restaurants in Thailand?

-Bangkok - Charcoal Tandoor Grill & Mixology, The Great Kabab Factory, Indus Restaurant, Bawarchi Restaurant, Punjabi Grill, Kebabs & Kurries, JW Cafe, Gaggan Restaurant, Amritsr, Amaya Food Gallery, Punjab Grill Bangkok, Rang Mahal Restaurant, Al Saray.
+Indian Restaurants in Bangkok - Charcoal Tandoor Grill & Mixology, The Great Kabab Factory, Indus Restaurant, Bawarchi Restaurant, Punjabi Grill, Kebabs & Kurries, JW Cafe, Gaggan Restaurant, Amritsar, Amaya Food Gallery, Punjab Grill Bangkok, Rang Mahal Restaurant, Al Saray.